Adderall Dosage for Adults: Typical and Maximum Dosages

 What Are the General Dosage Recommendations for Adults?

-The healthcare provider may gradually adjust this dose based on the individual’s response and tolerance, typically increasing by 5-10 mg at weekly intervals until the optimal dose is reached.
-The maximum recommended dose for ADHD in adults is usually 40 mg per day.
+Healthcare providers may gradually adjust this dose based on an individual’s response and tolerance, typically increasing by 5-10 mg at weekly intervals until the optimal dose is reached.
+The maximum recommended dose for ADHD in adults is typically 40 mg per day.

 For narcolepsy, the usual starting dose of Adderall for adults is 5 or 10 mg once daily in the morning.[4]
 Similar to ADHD treatment, the dose may be adjusted gradually based on response and tolerance, with increments of 5 or 10 mg at weekly intervals.
 The maximum dose for narcolepsy in adults is often 60 mg per day.